TL;DR

 - The real relationship between Nuffield Health and UK private medical insurance (PMI).

-- How to ensure the PMI policy you choose includes access to Nuffield's network of hospitals.
+- How to help support the PMI policy you choose includes access to Nuffield's network of hospitals.

-- The key features of a health insurance policy you must check before you buy.
+- The key features of a health insurance policy you should consider whether you may need to check before you buy.

 - Common mistakes to avoid and how an expert broker can guide you.